-Roofing including roof space Repair category 2 Notes Roof slating, where viewed from ground level, appears to have been laid to generally even courses, however a few broken slates were noted.
-Deterioration was noted to the ridge tiles/pointing.
-There are two birds nests at the eaves of the roof.
+Roofing including roof space

+Repair category 2

+Notes Roof slating, where viewed from ground level, appears to have been laid to generally even courses, however a number of slipped, chipped and broken slates were noted as well as deterioration to the ridge and vegetation growth to the skews.
+A roofing contractor should investigate the entire roof structure and any repairs recommended to ensure the property remains wind and water tight should be carried out.

 Rainwater fittings

 Repair category 2

-Notes A number of gutter joints, particularly to the rear elevation show signs of leakage and corrosion, which has resulted in staining to external wall finishes.
-In buildings of this form of construction, leakage from gutter joints can lead to damp penetration and decay to internal timbers.
+Notes There is vegetation growth visible within the guttering.
+Choked rainwater units can lead to serious defects in other parts of the building if not repaired timeously.
+The rainwater fittings are corroded in places and a number of gutter joints show signs of leakage, which has resulted in staining to external wall finishes.
+In buildings of this form of construction, leakage from gutter joints can lead to damp penetration and decay to internal timbers, particularly where these are bedded into the inner face of external walls.
+Within RS Building Preservation report, it is highlighted that a downpipe will require altering to prevent any further internal dampness.